the fuji grill beaverbrook townhouse

 Nobu, across London

 For many sushi lovers in the capital, Nobu is their first choice.
-And luckily, the hotel-restaurant brand boasts three locations in the capital: Shoreditch, Portman Square in Marylebone and Mayfair.
-The latter is the elder sister of the three and the most iconic, having established itself as a restaurant on London’s Old Park Lane in 1997 serving authentic Japanese cuisine such as bento boxes, donburi and traditional cold dishes including tuna tataki with tosazu, salmon skin salad and crispy rice with spicy toro.
+And luckily, the hotel-restaurant brand boasts two locations in the capital: Portman Square in Marylebone and Mayfair.
+The latter is the elder sister and most iconic, having established itself as a restaurant on London’s Old Park Lane in 1997 serving authentic Japanese cuisine such as bento boxes, donburi and traditional cold dishes including tuna tataki with tosazu, salmon skin salad and crispy rice with spicy toro.

-The delectable sushi offering is similar across all three restaurants, serving signature plates of yellowtail sashimi with thinly sliced jalapeño peppers, tuna tempura roll and matsuhisa shrimp.
-We’d also recommend sampling the Nobu Omakase menu, exclusively available at Old Park Lane, where you can enjoy caviar and avocado nori tacos, sashimi three ways, the Nobu sushi selection, Dover sole red chilli shiso salsa, wagyu hobayaki and finally, the mango and milk chocolate mousse.
+The delectable sushi offering is similar across both restaurants, serving signature plates of yellowtail sashimi with thinly sliced jalapeño peppers, tuna tempura roll and matsuhisa shrimp.
+We’d also recommend sampling the Nobu omakase menu, exclusively available at Old Park Lane, where you can enjoy caviar and avocado nori tacos, sashimi three ways, the Nobu sushi selection, Dover sole red chilli shiso salsa, wagyu hobayaki and finally, the mango and milk chocolate mousse.

 Visit noburestaurants.com